-The Doxa Sub dive watch is famous for it’s orange dial and rotating bezel to compute no-decompression times.
+The Doxa Sub dive watch is famous for its orange dial and rotating bezel to compute no-decompression times.
 Not many people know that Doxa was the first to have a publicly available dive watch with a Helium Release Valve.

-In the 1950’s and 1960’s the Rolex Submariner and Blancpain Fifty Fathoms showed there was a market for dive watches.
-It took Doxa untill 1967 before they decided to add a dive watch to their collection.
+In the 1950s and 1960s, the Rolex Submariner and Blancpain Fifty Fathoms showed there was a market for dive watches.
+It took Doxa until 1967 before they decided to add a dive watch to their collection.
 But when they did this, they did it right.
-For the development and testing they teamed up with U.S. Divers.
+For the development and testing, they teamed up with U.S. Divers.
 At that time Jacques Cousteau was chairman of U.S.Divers and his experience and that of other divers, was of essential value for the development of the Doxa Sub 300T, Doxa’s first dive watch.
 The Doxa Sub 300T was the first dive watch with an orange dial and a rotating bezel with decompression times.

-Doxa was not only the first with an orange dial dive watch and a rotating bezel with decompression times, but Doxa was also the first to bring a dive watch with helium escape valve on the consumer market.
+Doxa was not only the first with an orange dial dive watch and a rotating bezel with decompression times, but Doxa was also the first to bring a dive watch with a helium escape valve on the consumer market.
 Especially the Rolex Sea-Dweller is well known for the helium escape valve and is often seen as the first dive watch with this feature.
 It was however Doxa who released the 300T Conquistador with helium escape valve in 1969.
 Rolex also made a dive watch with a helium escape valve but this was only sold to commercial dive companies like COMEX.
-It took Rolex untill 1971 (some say 1972) before they released a Sea-Dweller with helium escape valve for the consumer market.
+It took Rolex until 1971 (some say 1972) before they released a Sea-Dweller with a helium escape valve for the consumer market.

 Helium Escape Valve

-This is no problem as long as long as the diver stay under pressure.
-But when the dive bell resurfaces, the pressure in the dive bell decreases and at this causes the helium inside the case to expand.
-The build up pressure difference makes the helium want to escape from the watch.
+This is no problem as long as long as the diver stays under pressure.
+But when the diving bell resurfaces, the pressure in the diving bell decreases and this causes the helium inside the case to expand.
+The built up pressure difference makes the helium want to escape from the watch.
 This could cause damage to the watch, like making the crystal pop off.

-Just for fun a photo of the Doxa 600T Sharkhunter, a watch i regret having traded… hope to find a nice one again some time.
+Just for fun a photo of the Doxa 600T Sharkhunter, a watch I regret having traded… hope to find a nice one again sometime.